 - As an example to deter others from behaving similarly.

-When granted, Nevada punitive damage awards are in addition to whatever compensatory damages you receive in a personal injury lawsuit.
+When granted, Nevada punitive damages awards are in addition to whatever compensatory damages you receive in a personal injury lawsuit.

-To help you better understand Nevada’s law on punitive damages, our Nevada personal injury lawyers discuss the following, below:
+To help you better understand Nevada’s law on exemplary damages, our Nevada personal injury lawyers discuss the following, below: